 Last year we compiled a list of what we believed were the best Lovecraftian style films.
 The list was not dedicated just to direct adaptations, but also included films heavily inspired by the author.
 It’s an article I’m are very proud of, but recent releases and a few admissions I’ve discovered since has reignited my interest in a follow up list.
-Rather than simply update last year’s article, I’ve dedicated a recent list to include latest releases and a shout-out to a few other worthwhile Lovecraftian films.
+Rather than simply update last year’s article, I’ve dedicated this recent article to include latest releases and a shout-out to a few other worthwhile Lovecraftian films.

 Necronomicon: Book of The Dead (1993)

 An anthology film dedicated to the author himself, which also humourlessly features a segment starring H. P. Lovecraft played by Jeffrey Combs (Re-Animator, The Beyond).
 Necronomicon is a bit of a mixed bag in quality but has shovel loads of gore and otherworldly imagery synonymous with Lovecraft’s writing.
 Comprising four segments, the frame story starring Lovecraft is a strong point featuring plenty of gruesome moments and black humour.
-However, the first story The Drowned, is excellent with fantastic practical effects from effects legend, Tom Savini.
+However, the first story, The Drowned, is excellent with fantastic practical effects from effects legend, Tom Savini.
 The other two segments are pretty flawed but still have plenty of fun elements for fans of the author.

 After the recent passing of esteemed horror director, Stuart Gordon, I revisited Dagon after I had written it off years ago.
-My gripe with Dagon was I found it poorly acted and a little too camp to properly capture Lovecraft’s sense of terror.
+My gripe with Dagon was I found it poorly acted and a little too camp to appropriately capture Lovecraft’s sense of terror.
 On second viewing I found a lot of my initial criticisms held up, but it didn’t really consider what Gordon was conveying.
 Dagon is a throwback to 80s horror with a focus on creature effects and over-the-top gore.
 While it may not be as serious as some other entries on the list, its heart is in the right place.
 I would recommend Dagon as one of the more out-there Lovecraft homages.

 The Void (2016)